kenthumphries/kenthumphries.github.io/_posts/2020-01-16-The-Right-Unit-Tests.md

 Keep your tests short.

-Please.
+Really short.

-A long test is complex.
-Code correctness and testability are intertwined.
-Dirty code smells often cause bugs in their own right, but `this code is difficult to test` is reason enough to refactor.
-If you, the author, find it difficult to test your own code, think about someone wanting to refactor this code in 6 months time.
+A long test is a good indicator of smelly code.
+That is, testability and code complexity are intertwined.
+If your code is complicated, it's likely that it will become a source of bugs.
+The same goes for tests - a complex test is less likely to catch a bug.
+Thinking "hmm, this code is difficult to test" should be reason enough to refactor your code.
+If you, the author, find it difficult to test your own code now, think about someone wanting to refactor this code in 6 months time.

 When tests are complex or long, it is almost certain that code can be further improved.

-**Try to keep your tests to 10* logical statements or fewer!**
+**Try to keep your tests to 10 logical statements or fewer**

-**choose any number that increases your test quality over time*
+*(choose any number that increases your test quality over time)*

-# 2. Test Quality != Code Quality
+# 2. Test Quality ≠ Code Quality

 It's important to remember that good tests have different characteristics to code.
 A former colleague spent countless PR reviews teaching me that **shared** test utilities (mocks, convenience factories, comparators) are dangerous.
 As developers, we learn the [DRY](https://wikipedia.org/wiki/Don't_Repeat_Yourself) principle at birth.
 But, as FIRST shows, isolation is actually a more important quality for tests.